Azure/arc_jumpstart_drops/sample_app/cerebral_genai/_index.md

      az iot ops init --subscription $SUBSCRIPTION_ID -g $RESOURCE_GROUP --cluster $CLUSTER_NAME --custom-location testscriptscluster-cl-4694 -n $INSTANCE_NAME --broker broker --kv-id /subscriptions/$SUBSCRIPTION_ID/resourceGroups/$RESOURCE_GROUP/providers/Microsoft.KeyVault/vaults/$KV_NAME --add-insecure-listener --simulate-plc
      ```

+      >[!NOTE]
-     **--add-insecure-listener** will turn off authentication the Azure IoT Operations MQ should only be used for testing purposes with a test cluster that's not accessible from the internet.
+      > **--add-insecure-listener** will turn off authentication the Azure IoT Operations MQ should only be used for testing purposes with a test cluster that's not accessible from the internet.
 Don't use in production.
 Exposing MQTT broker to the internet without authentication and TLS can lead to unauthorized access and even DDOS attacks.

 2. **Deploy prerequisites:**